 2. You’re Reaching Out to a Wrong Audience

-It’s not enough only to have correct email addresses and other information about your prospects.
+Having correct email addresses and other information about your prospects alone is not enough.

 You have to know who will be interested in your offer and email only those people who could benefit from it.